saandeepa93/saandeep.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
-I am a first year doctoral student at the Affective Computing Lab at the University of South Florida under the supervision of [Prof. Shaun Canavan](https://www.csee.usf.edu/~scanavan/).
+I am a second year doctoral student at the Affective Computing Lab at the University of South Florida under the supervision of [Prof. Shaun Canavan](https://www.csee.usf.edu/~scanavan/).
 I specialize in Affective Computing, which is a branch in Computer Science that deals with developing tools to perform human behaviour analysis.
 I am currently pursuing my Masters + PhD in
 Computer Science from the